-Keywords: Intolerance of uncertainty, Fear extinction, Amygdala, Prefrontal, fMRI
+Keywords: Intolerance of uncertainty, Fear extinction, Amygdala, Prefrontal, fMRI of the ventromedial prefrontal cortex (vmPFC) in fear extinction [4-6].

 Background

 The modulation of affective responses to cues based on their current contextual relevance is crucial for preserving health and protecting against psychopathology [1-3].
 Past animal and human research using classical fear conditioning paradigms has demonstrated an important role of the amygdala in fear acquisition and expression, and